OSA413/Sonic4_Tools/docs/AMB structure.md

 0x10 | [FN] | [LP] | [DP] | [NP]
 [LP] | [FP] | [FL] |  ?   | 0x00

-If file structure after 0x10 is different, try to open the file with a different HEX editor.

 ## Header

 [ED] (Endianness) - This 32-bit integer identifies the endianness of the file.